avocadopelvis/mental-workload/README.md

-# Diagnosis of mental load from ECG signals.
+# Diagnosis of mental workload from ECG signals.
+(Research Project - IIT Kharagpur)

 * Performed data preprocessing using pandas to to convert the filtered signal data into samples of 15 seconds each.
 * Implemented a Fully Connected Neural Network using PyTorch.